Who Are We?

 The Seeds of Learning philosophy encompasses high quality early care and education which includes the Incredible Years Dinosaur School, Creative Curriculum curricula offered to all children, and the Incredible Years Parenting class.
 We encourage participation from our entire Seeds family.

 The Environmental Rating Scales are designed to assess “process quality” in an early childhood or school age care group.
-Process quality consists of the various interactions that go on in a classroom between staff and children, staff and parents, among the children themselves, as well as the interactions children have with the many materials and activities in the environment.
+Process quality consists of the various interactions that go on in a classroom between staff and children, staff, and parents, among the children themselves, as well as the interactions children have with the many materials and activities in the environment.
 The established reliability and validity of the Environmental Rating Scale make it particularly useful for research and program evaluation.
-It should be noted that ECERS (Early Childhood Environmental Rating Scale) is used as comprehensive quality measures in the National Child Care Staffing Study (Whitebook, Howes, & Phillips, 1989) and the Cost, Quality, and Child Outcomes Study (1995), the major studies of their time.
+All evaluation results are shared with families, staff, funders, and Board of Directors.
+It should be noted that ECERS (Early Childhood Environmental Rating Scale was used as the comprehensive quality measures in the National Child Care Staffing Study (Whitebook, Howes, & Phillips, 1989) and the Cost, Quality, and Child Outcomes Study (1995), the major studies of their time.

 The Incredible Years, our award-winning parent training, teacher training, and child social skills training approaches have been selected by the U.S. Office of Juvenile Justice and Delinquency Prevention as an “exemplary” best practice program and as a “Blueprints” program.
 The Incredible Years Dinosaur School used in the preschool classrooms promotes social, emotional, and academic competence in children as well as increases children’s social skills, children’s understanding of feelings and children’s conflict management skills.

-Children will experience growth and learning in their social-emotional, physical, language and cognitive development as a result of observations and assessments taken through these programs.
+Children will experience growth and learning in their social-emotional, physical, language and cognitive development because of observations and assessments taken through these programs.
 Families will feel included and supported in their own child-rearing as they participate in their child’s learning experience at Seeds of Learning.